jdan/thatjdanisso.cool/articles/2019-04-13-programming-languages.md

   return evaluate(node.expression) + "!";
 ```

 `evaluate` is now a recursive function which operates on String and Excite expressions.
-Here's the function in all its beauty and invitation to implement `Append` yourself.
+Here's the function in all its glory and an invitation to implement `Append` yourself.

 ```js
 function evaluate(node) {